prescriptive-analytics/challenge-docs/docs/introduction.rst

 `Home Page <http://116.62.170.46:8980/>`_.

-In response to the current world-wide concern of COVID-19, we host this challenge on finding the best intervention policy to fight against the pandemic.
-The challenge would like to gather the global research community to apply recent advances in data science and AI to generate new insights in support of the ongoing fight against this infectious disease.
+The challenge would like to gather the global research community to apply recent advances in data science and AI to generate new insights in support of the fight against pandemics like COVID-19.

-The challenge will be evaluated on a human mobility and epidemic transmission simulator, which are based on real data.
+The challenge will be evaluated on a human mobility and epidemic transmission simulator.
 Participants will design different strategies to minimize the spread of the virus.
 The winners will be invited to present at the workshop.